One commercial tool, one free tool, one free document – these are the bare essential PDF resources for 508 remediation.

 - Adobe’s version of ISO 32000-1: The official version of ISO 32000 – the standard that defines the Portable Document Format – can be purchased from the International Organization for Standardization, but there is no need.
 The free version from Adobe has the same content and even the same page and section numbers.

-- The PDF/UA Reference Suite: The PDF Association’s PDF/UA Competence Center publishes this set of ten PDF/UA compliant documents as a reference for best-practices for creating accessible tagged PDF files.
+- The PDF/UA Reference Suite: The PDF Association’s PDF/UA Technical Working Group publishes this set of ten PDF/UA compliant documents as a reference for best-practices for creating accessible tagged PDF files.

 - The resources for accessible PDF available from the Association for Information and Image Management (AIIM).